-10. Release of funds by the States:
+9. Release of funds by the States:

 - a.
-Under the Scheme funds to the districts and other implementing agencies at State/District level will be released in the manner as laid down in the respective chapter for the component, Chapter 6 and as finalized by the Ministry of Finance, Government of India, at time to time. - b.
-Before releasing the funds Districts and other implementing agencies needs to update the progress in the Central web-portal and submit the details of unspent balance available, fund required during the financial year for taking up the approved projects. - c.
-Under the Adarsh Gram component the State will release the 1st installment at the beginning of the financial year so that the need assessment and VDP preparation activities can be initiated by the districts/villages.
-On approval of the VDPs by the

-DL-PACC the entire gap-filling funds may be released to the implementing agencies, preferably in one go, so as to avoid delays in execution of works and better utilization of available resources.
+Under the Scheme, funds to the districts and other implementing agencies at State/District level will be released in the manner as laid down in the respective chapter for the component, Chapter 6 and as finalized by the Ministry of Finance, Government of India, at time to time. - b.
+Before releasing the funds, Districts and other implementing agencies needs to update the progress in the Central web-portal and submit the details of unspent balance available, fund required during the financial year for taking up the approved projects. - c.
+Under the Adarsh Gram component, the State will release the 1st installment i.e. Admistrative Expenses- to the districts at the beginning of the financial year so that the need assessment and VDP preparation activities can be initiated by the districts/villages.
+On approval of the VDPs by the DL-PACC, the entire gap-filling funds may be released to the implementing agencies, preferably in one go, so as to avoid delays in execution of works and better utilization of available resources.

-11. Process for Approval and release of funds for Hostels in Central Institutions
+10. Process for Approval and release of funds for Hostels in Central Universities or Institutions